You have turned-in this assignment. You can review the lesson and see your previous answers.

 Opacity.

-The drying time of a paint, oils take a lot longer to dry than a watercolour, for example.
+Oils take a lot longer to dry than a watercolor, for example.

-And understanding these properties is really, really important, because it helps you choose the right techniques and the right surfaces.
+And understanding these properties is really, really important because it helps you choose the right techniques and the right surfaces.

 So acrylic and oil paints can be bought in different viscosity, so different thickness, low to high.